Stedoss/ossapi/docs/index.rst

 Pages
 -----

-Check out :doc:`Creating a Client <creating-a-client>` for a quickstart, or :doc:`Endpoints <endpoints>` for documentation of all endpoints, if you already know how to authenticate.
+Check out :doc:`Creating a Client <creating-a-client>` for a quickstart, or :doc:`Endpoints <endpoints>` for documentation of all endpoints.

 .. toctree::
     :hidden: